kwhitley/treeize/README.md

 or a collection if the word is plural.
 For example, a "favoriteMovie:name" path will add a "favoriteMovie" object to its path - where "favoriteMovies:name" would add a collection of movies (complete with a first entry) instead.
-For root nodes, include only the attribute name without and preceding paths.
+For root nodes, include only the attribute name without any preceding paths.
 If you were creating a final output of a book collection for instance, the title of the book would likely be pathless as you would want the value on the high-level collection `book` object.